Let me guess, you are one of two kinds of people when it comes to sardines:

 Many people consume large amounts of high omega-6 oils like vegetable oil and margarine.
 This may disturb the balance of omega-3 to omega-6 fats in the body and lead to a variety of problems.
 Experts claim that DHA and EPA are the most easily usable forms of omega-3 for the body and consuming these from foods like sardines and other fatty fish can help correct this ratio.

 Various studies show the importance of consuming enough omega-3 to keep cholesterol levels in healthy ranges, for heart health, to support the brain and for optimal fertility and hormone balance.

 Experts like Chris Kresser and Dr. Paul Jaminet explain the importance of selenium for thyroid and adrenal health.
 One theory is that too much iodine (found in processed foods) without enough selenium may be hard on the thyroid and adrenals.
 Selenium is also needed for glutathione production in the body.

 Selenium and iodine are synergistic and occur together in most naturally occurring sources, including sardines.
 In fact, one can of sardines contains almost the entire RDA (recommended daily allowance) of selenium and a smaller amount of iodine.
 This may help the body obtain a proper balance of selenium and iodine.

-Personally, I’ve found that since consuming rich food sources of selenium (like sardines and brazil nuts) and Omega-3s my thyroid symptoms are reduced.
+Personally, I’ve found that consuming rich food sources of selenium (like sardines and brazil nuts) and omega-3s has reduced my thyroid symptoms.